almaziphone/html5-slot-machine/README.md

 - Fully responsive for great UX on mobile, web & fullscreen mode.
 - Autoplay functionality, which keeps running even if the game window is in background.
+- Simple sound effects on spin start and win events.

 ## Installation, Build & Deployment